Wienerberger

-Wienerberger AG is an Austrian brick maker which is Europe's leading manufacturer of roof tiles and the world’s largest producer of bricks.
+Wienerberger AG (stylised as wienerberger) is an Austrian building solutions and infrastructure systems company which is Europe's leading manufacturer of roof tiles and the world’s largest producer of bricks.

 In addition to clay products, the company is one of the leading suppliers of plastic pipe in Europe.
-With its over 200 production sites, the Wienerberger Group generated revenues of €4,513 million and EBITDA of €760 million in 2024.
+With its over 200 production sites, the Wienerberger Group generated revenues of €4,566 million and operating EBITDA of €754 million in 2025.
 It is based in Vienna, Austria.
 Founded in 1819, the company's shares have been listed on the Vienna Stock Exchange since 1869 and currently have a free float of 100%.

 History

-In 1819 Wienerberger was founded in Vienna by Alois Miesbach and got its start making use of clay deposits in the Wienerberg area of Vienna.
+In 1819, Wienerberger was founded in Vienna by Alois Miesbach and got its start making use of clay deposits in the Wienerberg area of Vienna.
 The company embraced innovations such as circular kiln designs, allowing it to have near-continuous production and achieve early success.
 Miesbach continued to increase manufacturing capacity as the business grew, and by the time of his death in 1857 the company had nine factories, a clay plant, and multiple coal mines.
 Miesbach's nephew, Heinrich Drasche, took over the company and maintained its dominant position.
-Starting in 1869 the company traded on the Vienna Stock Exchange.
+Starting in 1869, the company traded on the Vienna Stock Exchange.

 For the next hundred years, Wienerberger was the market leader in Austria.
 They branched into other related industries, such as ornamental sculptures, roof tiles, and architectural terracotta.
 After World War One and the fall of the Austro-Hungarian Empire Wienerberger lost many of its foreign operations and rebuilt around its core Austrian businesses.

 The company began using mechanical presses for brick production around the 1920s, allowing them to produce perforated bricks.
-Advanced tunnel kilns were adopted starting in the 1950s, leading to increased manufacturing efficiency.
-They purchased Bramac, a concrete roof tile manufacturer, in 1973.
+Advanced tunnel kilns were adopted during the 1950s, which led to increased manufacturing efficiency.
+The firm purchased Bramac, a concrete roof tile manufacturer, in 1973.

 Starting with its purchase of Germany's Oltmanns-Gruppe company in 1987, Wienerberger expanded into other regions of Europe and entered the plastic pipe business.

-In 1999 the company acquired General Shale in the United States and became the world's leading manufacturer of bricks.
+In December 1998, Wienerberger acquired a 30 percent stake in the UK-based brick manufacturer Ibstock plc, leading to speculation that it may subsequently purchase the whole company.
+In 1999, the company acquired the United States-based company General Shale in exchange for $260 million; this transaction brought Wienerberger into the US market for the first time, as well as making it the world's leading manufacturer of bricks.

+In April 2000, the Dublin-based building materials supplier CRH plc was reportedly mulling making a bid to acquire Wienerberger.
+In 2001, the UK-based firm Hanson Plc sold its brick interests on continental Europe to the company for £39.3 million.
+In October 2004, Wienerberger acquired the UK-based supplier Thebrickbusiness in exchange for £90 million, increasing the company's market share in Britain.